-- 239 years for property that is a retail motor fuels outlet placed in service before August 20, 1996 (31.5 years if placed in service before May 13, 1993), unless you elected to depreciate it over 15 years. - 320 years for property placed in service before June 13, 1996, or under a binding contract in effect before June 10, 1996. - 431.5 years for property placed in service before May 13, 1993 (or before January 1, 1994, if the purchase or construction of the property is under a binding contract in effect before May 13, 1993, or if construction began before May 13, 1993).
+- 320 years for property placed in service before June 13, 1996, or under a binding contract in effect before June 10, 1996. - 431.5 years for property placed in service before May 13, 1993 (or before January 1, 1994, if the purchase or construction of the property is under a binding contract in effect before May 13, 1993, or if construction began before May 13, 1993).

 The GDS recovery periods for property not listed above can be found in Appendix B, Table of Class Lives and Recovery Periods.
-Residential rental property and nonresidential real property are defined earlier under Which Property Class Applies Under GDS.
+Residential rental property and nonresidential real property are defined earlier under Which Depreciation System (GDS or ADS) Applies.